PhiBabin/Redox-Lipo-Adapter/README.md

 Because the PCB replaces the coin cell battery holder, the keyboard's on/off switch doesn't disconnect the LiPo battery from the battery management circuit.
 This means that when the switch is turned OFF, the battery will still consume a tiny bit of power, because it's powering the battery management chip and the voltage regulator.
 It also means that the battery can be recharged while the keyboard is turned off.

+## Battery Life

+For my redox, I choosed a [503035 500mAh battery](https://www.digikey.com/en/products/detail/adafruit-industries-llc/1578/5054539?s=N4IgTCBcDaIIwFYwA4C0dkBY6oHIBEACEAXQF8g).
+It took 6 months before I had to recharge the battery.
+Any 3.7V LiPo single cell battery should work with QUASO.
+Nano!Nice suggests using a 301230 battery (~100mAh) for a low power keyboard like the wireless Redox.
+For reference, a CR2032 coin battery as a capacity of around 225mAh.

 ## Pictures